mnagatsuka/next-fastapi-note-app/docs/ui/pages/home.md

 - User clicks "My Notebook" button in header (always visible).

 #### Behavior
-1. If no Firebase Auth session exists, silently calls `signInAnonymously()` in background.
+1. If no Firebase Auth session exists, calls `signInAnonymously()` and shows "Loading..." state.
-2. Shows "Loading..." state during authentication process.
+2. Shows authentication progress with disabled button state.
-3. Firebase ID token is validated and user authenticated via `POST /auth/anonymous-login`.
+3. Firebase ID token is validated by AuthProvider which handles backend bridge call.
-   - **Database Operation**: Anonymous user data is stored in DB upon first authentication
 4. Navigates to `/me` (My Notebook page) after authentication completes.
 5. Authentication errors are logged but user can retry.
+6. For authenticated users, navigates directly to `/me`.

 #### Component Reference
 - `Header`